-According to this email, which purports to be from cross platform messaging application WhatsApp, you have an incoming voice message.
-The message features a large ‘Listen’ button that supposedly allows you to hear your message.
+According to this email, which purports to be from cross-platform messaging application WhatsApp, you have a new voice message.
+The message features a large ‘AutoPlay’ button that supposedly allows you to hear your message.

 However, the email is not from WhatsApp and the button does not lead to a voice message.
 Clicking the button actually opens a version of the notorious Canadian Pharmacy spam website that tries to sell you dodgy pharmaceutical products.

 The spammers apparently believe that, by disguising their spam message as something completely unrelated to pharmaceutical products, it may effectively bypass spam filters as well as trick recipients into clicking the link and visiting the site.